In my last post, I said that a PhD is not stressful by nature. I never meant to argue that PhD stress is not real if you experience it.

 I say that a PhD is not stressful by nature because if you see stress as just being an unavoidable and necessary part of the process, then you will ignore it.
 If a PhD just is stressful, then there’s nothing you can do about it.

-Stress is a warning sign that something is wrong, and ignoring it and trying to work through it by sheer force of will can only make things worse.
+Stress is a warning sign that something is wrong, and ignoring it and trying to work through it by sheer force of will can often make things worse.

 PhD stress: signs you should not ignore